chewyfish/trust0/README.md

 Trust0 is a [Zero Trust](https://en.wikipedia.org/wiki/Zero_trust_security_model) security framework, whose implementation is fashioned as a [Software Defined Perimeter](https://en.wikipedia.org/wiki/Software-defined_perimeter) service gateway.
 The gateway ensures that users may only access services, which were authorized for their account.

-This is very early alpha, use with care.
+This is early alpha, use with care.

 ### To-Do

-* Verify/add macOS and Windows support
+* Verify/add macOS and Windows support.
+Only Linux (Fedora 39) tested.
 * Enhance gateway for runtime client certificate reissuance (on expiry or on demand)
 * Incorporate device posture trust assessment and rules processor for security enforcement
 * Build (more) testing: unit, integration, performance, ...